Skip to main content

 Supporters

 Non-profit partners Adventure Cycling Association, Bikepacking Roots, and PeopleforBikes have expressed support for the BOLT Act and continually partner with IMBA on advocacy efforts for the bill.
-IMBA Local partners and Corporate partners have also expressed support via letter-writing initiatives.
+IMBA Local Member Organizations and corporate partners have also expressed support via letter-writing initiatives.

 Bike packers on the Great Divide Mountain Bike Route